 - Article 72-Pardoning powers of President.

-- Article 74- Council of minister to aid and advice President.
+- Article 74- Council of Ministers to aid and advise President.

 - Article 76- Attorney-General for India.